NaszvadiG/cim-xa/README.md

 - You need template inheritance without doing compile steps
 - You need web analytics in your own database [piwik]
 - You need login/authorization
-- You need a module code structure or HMVC
 - You need a very quick CRUD system [with one or more cruds per page]
 - You need MongoDB support
 - You need strong Excel data support